-James S. Tisch, 57 - President and Chief Executive Officer and a member of the Office of the President of the Company.
-He is also a director of CNA and Chairman of the Board of Diamond Offshore.
+James S. Tisch, 58 - President and Chief Executive Officer and a member of the Office of the President of the Company.
+He is also a director of General Electric Company, CNA and Chairman of the Board of Diamond Offshore.
 Mr. Tisch served as Chief Executive Officer of Diamond Offshore until May 2008.
-He was also a director of BKF Capital Group, Inc. from 2000 until 2006.
 He has been a director of the Company since 1986.